 I typically publish a new recipe once or twice per week.
 Want the new recipes in your inbox?
 Subscribe!

 - 3 large Fuji apples, peeled, cored and sliced into 1/2-inch-thick slices (7-8 oz each apple)

-- 1/4 cup packed brown sugar
+- 1/4 cup coconut sugar (or brown sugar)

 - 1/2 teaspoon ground cinnamon